noanabeshima/tinymodel/README.md

 TinyModel is a 44M parameter model trained on TinyStories for mechanistic interpretability.

-It has 4 layers, uses ReLU activations, and has no layernorm.
+It has 4 layers, uses ReLU activations, and has no layernorms.

 It was trained for 3 epochs on a [preprocessed version](https://huggingface.co/datasets/noanabeshima/TinyStoriesV2) of [TinyStoriesV2](https://huggingface.co/datasets/roneneldan/TinyStories).